 - Location: lower pelvic aperture.
 It is narrower than the pelvic inlet.

 - Diameters: sagittal and intertuberous

-- See “Birth canal” below for more information on pelvic diameters.
+See “Birth canal” section for more information on pelvic diameters.

 Types of pelvises

-- See “Birth canal” below for more information on the types of pelvises.
+See “Birth canal” section for more information on the types of pelvises.

 Differences between the male and female pelvis

 Bigger, thicker, and heavier

 |Obturator foramen||Round||Triangular or oval|